ROCm/rmm-rocm/README.md

 Accessing and modifying the default resource is done through two functions:
 - `device_memory_resource* get_current_device_resource()`
-   - Returns a pointer to the default resource for the current CUDA device.
+   - Returns a pointer to the default resource for the current device.
    - The initial default memory resource is an instance of `cuda_memory_resource`.
    - This function is thread safe with respect to concurrent calls to it and `set_current_device_resource()`.
    - For more explicit control, you can use `get_per_device_resource()`, which takes a device ID.

 - `device_memory_resource* set_current_device_resource(device_memory_resource* new_mr)`
-   - Updates the default memory resource pointer for the current CUDA device to `new_mr`
+   - Updates the default memory resource pointer for the current device to `new_mr`
    - Returns the previous default resource pointer
    - If `new_mr` is `nullptr`, then resets the default resource to `cuda_memory_resource`
    - This function is thread safe with respect to concurrent calls to it and